DanielleKyeremateng/React-Tailwind-Assignment---Greeting-Cards/README.md

 Header, GreetingCard; and App.
 The objective was to practice creating React functional components, passing props, and styling using Tailwind CSS.
 The final application showcased a header and multiple greeting cards with unique messages.

-Through this project I was able to: understand and apply the process of setting up a React project using Vite.
-                                    learn how to integrate Tailwind CSS for efficient and modern styling. build reusable functional components in React.
-                                    and use props to dynamically pass data between components.
+Through this project I was able to: understand and apply the process of setting up a React project using Vite; learn how to integrate Tailwind CSS for efficient and modern styling; build reusable functional components in React; and use props to dynamically pass data between components.